zhongwm/native-lib-preparer/README.md

 #### On linux

-On linux we need to set System properties "java.library.path" = "." + File.pathSeparator + "${java.library.path}"
+On linux we need to set System properties java.library.path = "." + File.pathSeparator + "${java.library.path}"